News

 Where will passengers check in if the terminal is not ready?

-For the initial sailings, Norwegian Cruise Line has instructed guests to check in at the Clarion Hotel Philadelphia International Airport.
-After check-in, passengers will take shuttle buses to the ship at the PhilaPort pier.
+For the initial sailings, Norwegian Cruise Line has instructed guests to check in at the Clarion Hotel Philadelphia International Airport, with processing in the hotel ballroom before shuttle transfer to the ship at the PhilaPort pier.

 Why can’t passengers go directly to the pier during the temporary operation?